sugarverse/sugarverse.github.io/2_market_overview.md

 ## Overall Gaming Industry

-With aggressive demand the emergence of play-to-earn games has exponentially increased the expected CAGR for the gaming industry, conservative growth estimates begin from 9.34% expected CAGR heading north of 13.20% for the period 2021 to 2026.
+With aggressive demand the emergence of play-and-earn games has exponentially increased the expected CAGR for the gaming industry, conservative growth estimates begin from 9.34% expected CAGR heading north of 13.20% for the period 2021 to 2026.
 A common factor explaining the growth among all statistics is the Web 3.0.
 The idea for true ownership, digital scarcity and monetization has wet the appetite for both existing and new gamers which has pushed the industry into exponential growth potential.
 At the end of 2022, the global gaming market was reportedly worth $184 billion; it is now expected to top $212 billion by 2026.
 This makes it one of the hottest markets on the planet.

 ---